ericnantel/dotfiles/NOTES.md

 Date: 2025-10-04
 It seems we cannot run tmux scripts to remove/install plugins within tmux config.
 Will need to add an alias to run both scripts before launching tmux.
+Date: 2025-10-06
+It seems MacOS uses a pseudo-terminal that starts with /dev/tty, thus causing issues with colorization, which are fixed for Neo(Vim) and Tmux, only Emacs' left to fix on MacOS.